• Skip to main content

 Close up of a smoked pork roast.

-• A great way to make adding the pork to a heavy-duty freezer bag easier you may want to purchase these bag holders.
+• Use these bag holders to make adding the pork to a heavy-duty freezer bag easier.

-• When storing pork in a plastic bag you want to remove as much excess air as possible.
+• When storing pork in a plastic bag, remove as much excess air as possible.
 When using a regular ziplock bag you can do this by zipping the bag almost completely closed, inserting a straw, and then sucking out the extra air.

 • Let the pork cool completely to room temperature before freezing.